jfpatrick/accsoft-gui-rad-comrad/README.md

 Cross-referencing "Intersphinx" plugin takes heavy advantage of custom inventories to create links for third-party libraries, such as Qt, PyQt and others.
 Not all of them are available in the friendly way, that's why we have few custom inventories (located in `docs/*.inv` files).
-These files are package using [sphobjinv](https://pypi.org/project/sphobjinv/) tool from corrsponding `docs/*.txt` files.
+These files are packaged using [sphobjinv](https://pypi.org/project/sphobjinv/) tool from corresponding `docs/*.txt` files.
 If you want to add a missing symbol, modify the `*.txt` file, re-create the inventory:
 ```bash
 sphobjinv convert zlib --overwrite docs/<lib>.txt docs/<lib>.inv